CMU-Heinz-95702/Lab-3-Cloud-Interesting-Picture/readme.md

 It is important that you name it ***exactly*** ROOT.war: it's case-sensitve.

-### :checkered_flag: Answer question 2 on the Canvas quiz named Lab3_Quiz.

 2. Creating a custom Docker container using Dockerfile

-- in the docker directory, copy the file named **Dockerfile** (note: again, name it ***exactly*** like this, capitalized, and **no** extension) from github. ***DO NOT*** just download it - you'll get the HTML version of it, and that will not work; copy its contents.
+- in the docker directory, copy the file named **Dockerfile** (note: again, name it ***exactly*** like this, capitalized, and **no** extension) from github.
 Save it to your docker directory.
 This file contains Docker commands to create a docker container with the temurin jdk21 and Tomcat.
 It then removes the default web app and copies your war file to the tomcat/webapps directory.

 - save this file.